Comórtas Peile na Gaeltachta: History

-On the 23 May 1969 the competition was officially launched at the Gresham Hotel.
+On 23 May 1969 the competition was officially launched at the Gresham Hotel.
 Justice Seán Delap donated the trophy and Canon Hamilton from County Clare donated the 72 Medals.

-The inaugural competition was held in Gweedore, County Donegal on the 3rd August 1969.
-There was 8 teams present from 6 counties; 1 from Dún na nGall, Gaillimh, Port Láirge and an Mhí and two teams from Maigh Eo and Ciarraí.
-The local club Gaoth Dobhair being crowned as champions against Baile an Fheirtéaraigh – 2-8 / 2-7.
+The inaugural competition was held in Gweedore, County Donegal on 3 August 1969.
+There was 8 teams present from 6 counties: one from Dún na nGall, Gaillimh, Port Láirge and an Mhí and two teams from Maigh Eo and Ciarraí.
+The local club Gaoth Dobhair being crowned as champions against Baile an Fheirtéaraigh by 2–8 to 2–7.
 From 1975 onwards, the competition has also been contested at junior level.

 The 2010 champions were Béal an Mhuirthead from Mayo at senior level, who won the tournament on home ground, and An Spidéal at junior level.
-Cloich Cheannfhaola from An Fál Carrach in Donegal hosted and subsequently won the 2011 senior title, beating Maigh Cuilinn of Galway in the final on a scoreline of 0.11 to 1.6.
-At junior level, Naomh Muire from the Rosses in Donegal won the title by beating Laochra Loch Lao of Belfast on a scoreline of 0.14 to 0.13.
+Cloich Cheannfhaola from An Fál Carrach in Donegal hosted and subsequently won the 2011 senior title, beating Maigh Cuilinn of Galway in the final on a scoreline of 0-11 to 1-6.
+At junior level, Naomh Muire from the Rosses in Donegal won the title by beating Laochra Loch Lao of Belfast on a scoreline of 0-14 to 0-13.

 The 2012 competition was held in Gaoth Dobhair, who are the joint most successful club in the competition's history.
 They managed to win the tournament outright on home soil also, the third consecutive team to do so.
 They beat Mayo's Cill tSéadhna, a team who remarkably made the final after three games in two days.
 Even more remarkably, they scored a total of 17 goals in 4 games (15 of them in the first 3 games).
 Gaoth Dobhair, however, were by far the superior team over the weekend.
 They won the final on a scoreline of 1–13 to 2–9.
 An estimated crowd of 10,000 attended the picturesque coastal region for the finals.

 The Waterford club Rinn Ó gCuanach CLG hosted the competition in 2013, having last hosted it in 1999.
 The Kerry teams An Ghaeltacht and Lios Póil won the senior and junior finals respectively that year.

-The 2017 finals of Comórtas Peile na Gaeltachta were played on the scenic shores of Lough Mask for the first time at Tuar Mhic Éadaigh, Co.
-Mayo.
+The 2017 finals of Comórtas Peile na Gaeltachta were played at Lough Mask for the first time at Tuar Mhic Éadaigh, County Mayo.

 The 2020 Comórtas Peile na Gaeltachta which was planned to be hosted by Naomh Anna, Leitir Móir, was deferred in response to government guidelines to deal with the COVID-19 pandemic in Ireland.